Classification of Lie Algebra

 Lowering operators

-Each root forms a $\mathfrak{su}(2)$
+Each root forms a \mathfrak{su}(2)

-In summary, starting with the generators ${\cal{T}}_1, \cdots,{\cal{T}}_N$, we find a different set of generators, $\cal{H}$s and $\cal{E}$s, satisfying the commutation relations \begin{equation} \color{red}{\Big[{\cal{H}}_i\,,{\cal{E}}_{\pm\alpha}\Big]=\pm\alpha_i\,{\cal{E}}_{\pm\alpha}\,,\quad \Big[{\cal{E}}_{\alpha}\,,{\cal{E}}_{-\alpha}\Big]=\sum_{j=1}^m \alpha_j {\cal{H}}_j}\,.\tag{8}\end{equation}
+In summary, starting with the generators {\cal{T}}_1, \cdots,{\cal{T}}_N, we find a different set of generators, \cal{H}s and \cal{E}s, satisfying the commutation relations \begin{equation} \color{red}{\Big[{\cal{H}}_i\,,{\cal{E}}_{\pm\alpha}\Big]=\pm\alpha_i\,{\cal{E}}_{\pm\alpha}\,,\quad \Big[{\cal{E}}_{\alpha}\,,{\cal{E}}_{-\alpha}\Big]=\sum_{j=1}^m \alpha_j {\cal{H}}_j}\,.\tag{8}\end{equation}

 Comments